How to use Computer Vision to Find Text in C#

-Use of these methods requires NuGet installation of IronOcr.ComputerVision to the solution.
+Using these methods requires NuGet installation of IronOcr.ComputerVision to the solution.
 You are prompted to download it if you do not have it installed.
+The computer vision functionality leverages OpenCV algorithms that significantly enhance text detection accuracy, similar to techniques used in our license plate recognition and passport scanning features.

 Install using the NuGet Package Manager or paste the following in the Package Manager Console: